Mist-Automation-Programmability/mist_browser_extension/README.md

 # Installation
-This extension is not yet available on the [Chrome Web Store](https://chrome.google.com/), but it is possible to install it in Chrome / Chromium (Edge, Brave, Sidekick, ...) web browsers.
-To do so:
+This extension is not yet available on the [Chrome Web Store](https://chrome.google.com/) or the [Firefox Extension Store](https://addons.mozilla.org/en-US/firefox/extensions/), but it is possible to install it in Chrome / Chromium (Edge, Brave, Sidekick, ...) and Firefox web browsers.

+### Chrome / Chromium
-1. Download the file `extension-build.zip` from the [latest release](https://github.com/tmunzer/mist_chrome_extension/releases)
+1. Download the file `mist_extension-X.Y.Z.zip` from the [latest release](https://github.com/tmunzer/mist_chrome_extension/releases)
 2. Unzip the downloaded archive
 3. Go to the web browser Extensions Page: <a href="chrome://extensions" target="_blank">chrome://extensions</a>
 4. Enable the **Developper Mode**